 The Board is appraised of all outstanding litigation, whether as a defendant or claimant, at each board meeting and discusses the relative merits of each course of action, whilst considering the views and objectives of the stakeholders in the business versus the relative risks and rewards.
 Material updates are provided in between Board meetings.

-1.2.2 Settlement with KPMG
+1.2.2 Action against PwC